Jarzka/stylefy/README.md

              ...)})
 ```

+It's good to keep in mind that most of the time *prepare-styles* is not needed but calling *use-style* should be enough.

 ## Modes

 Define how your style looks in different modes, such as when mouse is on top of an element using the style: